anton-exe/Sky-Music-NS/README.md

-# Sky-Music-PS4
+# Sky-Music-NS
-Maps your sky music sheet to PS4 friendly view.
-Video install guide and demo: https://www.youtube.com/watch?v=G_RxBzIRtf8
+Maps your sky music sheet to Switch friendly view.
+Video install guide and demo for fork's source for PS4: https://www.youtube.com/watch?v=G_RxBzIRtf8

 # Setup
 First download the Open-Sourced ViolentMonkey Extension for your browser of choice here: